HelsinkiHacklab/ledmatrix/beagle_spi_documentation.md

 ## Needed equipment

-Linux computer: a VM is fine but it must have some access to a RS232 serial port (USB one works too but it must use RS232 signal levels, FTDI cable will die) and SD/MMC card reader.
+Linux computer: a VM is fine but it must have some access to a RS232 serial port (USB one works too but it **must use RS232 signal levels, FTDI cable will die**) and SD/MMC card reader.

-USB ethernet adapter known to work with these boards.
+USB ethernet adapter known to work with these boards, connected to the board.

 ## Step 1: Connect to the BB serial console